ROLE RESPONSIBILITIES Accountable for safety across the study:

 - Capacity to adapt to a fast pace and changing environment.

-- Documented experience in the pharmaceutical industry related to clinical research programs and registration activities.
+- Documented experience in the pharmaceutical industry related to clinical research programs and registration activities at least 2+ years experience

 - Responsible for managing multiple studies